-Located on our main campus in Lewiston, Idaho, the BSN Basic track is a four-semester program with a competitive application process.
+Located on our main campus in Lewiston, Idaho, this track is a four-semester program with a competitive application process.
 Apply online at NursingCAS.org.

 How To Apply

 - Visit www.nursingcas.org to start your application or log into an existing account

 - Visit the Add Programs page to select the Lewis-Clark State College BSN (Pre-Licensure) program.